Customize your Duo experience by changing global settings in the Duo Admin Panel.

-The Account Name and Logo specified here will be displayed in your Duo Admin Panel, and seen by your users during enrollment and authentication via browser, as well as in the Duo Mobile app.
+Duo Free customers may upload a Logo image in the General settings, which is shown to users in both the Duo traditional and Universal Prompt during enrollment and authentication.
 The logo image must be in PNG format and not exceed 500 by 500 pixels and 200 KB.
 We recommend a 304 by 304 pixel logo image with a transparent background for the best results.

-As an example, if you upload a company logo and change the account name to "Acme Corp." like so:
+As an example, if you upload a company logo and change the account name to "Acme Corp" like so:

 The account appears in Duo Mobile as follows:

 The company logo you update here is also shown in the Duo Prompt.

 The Duo authentication prompt displays the text "Secured by Duo" by default (formerly "Powered by Duo Security").
 To remove this statement from your authentication prompt, Duo Free customers should clear the Duo branding General settings option.

 Duo Essentials, Advantage, and Premier plan customers can customize the user authentication experience with a background image, logo, and accent color.

 The custom branding background and accent color options affect the look and feel of the Universal Prompt for two-factor authentication, the Duo Single Sign-On (SSO) login page, and Duo Passwordless, while the logo and Duo branding selections apply to all applications that show the Duo traditional prompt or Universal Prompt in a browser.

 None of the custom branding options have any effect on the end-user experience for applications that do not show the Duo prompt in a browser, such as Duo Authentication for Windows Logon or Duo Unix, or LDAP and most RADIUS applications which use Duo Authentication Proxy.
 The custom branding options do not apply to the Duo Admin Panel login page.